-In this section we sketch two methods for computing the number of score sequences for $n$-vertex tournaments that are both strong and self-complemen\-tary.
-The first is based on our method of counting self-complementary score sequences, but using the $G_n$ arrays rather than the $F_n$.
+In this section we sketch two methods for computing the number of score sequences for $n$-vertex tournaments that are both strong and self-complementary.
+The first is based on our method of counting self-complementary score sequences, but using the $G_n$ arrays rather than the $F_n$ arrays.

-\begin{theorem} Let $SSCS(n)$ denote the number of different score sequences of length $n$ that are both strong and self-complementary.
+\begin{theorem} Let $\SSCS(n)$ denote the number of distinct score sequences of length $n$ that are both strong and self-complementary.
 Then for all $m\ge 1$ we have

 and

 \end{theorem}